 Recycling containers within each suite are emptied by the Housekeeping Services Unit on a routine basis.
 If you need an extra pickup call Facilities & Operations.

 Renovation of facilities is planned and supervised by the Architectural/Engineering Services Unit.
-To initiate a project, submit a Work Order Form.
+To initiate a project, submit a Project Request Form.
 Note that departments are charged for work performed by contractors.

 Request for Removal and Use of University Equipment form is required to remove University equipment from University Buildings.
 Authorization must be received from the departments' chair, dean or director.
 The completed form must be sent to the Inventory Coordinator at the Hubbard Building for processing.
 Forms lacking valid signatures will be returned for completion.